phuchoang2603/phuchoang2603.github.io/content/posts/on-premise-hardware.md

 ![](https://i.ibb.co/LWNSPgY/IMG-0893.jpg)

 ## The Bottleneck: Fixing a Failing Cluster with a Dedicated Network
-_If you want to know more about the background of my network design for my homelab, feel free to read [this post](https://phuchoang.sbs/posts/self-hosted-network-design/)._
+_If you want to know more about the background of my network design for my homelab, feel free to read this post
+{{< article link="/posts/self-hosted-network-design/" showSummary=true compactSummary=true >}}

 For a long time while working with my homelab, I only had a single PC at one place at the time: the `HP Prodesk` when I was in Vietnam, and the `Lenovo P520` when I was in the US.
 Therefore, I always connected the LAN cable from the PC directly to the router.
 But since I now have 3 PCs together at one place and plan to add a PS4 for remote gaming, relying on the ports on the router wouldn't allow me to have more than 3 devices connected at the same time.
 Because of this, I got myself a basic 1 Gbps switch with 8 additional ports back in the summer.